Complete Guide: How to Get a Building Permit for Your Home Project [2025]

 - Work with experienced local professionals

-- Reference current building codes during planning
+- Reference current ICC building codes during planning

 - Schedule pre-application meetings for complex projects